pucheng-tan/WordFlow-wiki/Final-Product-Report/As-Built-Design/Storyboards.md

 There is no search bar.
 This is due to time constraints.
 Instead of being able to search for a specific user, the admin or super-admin will have to click on tab with the privilege level of the desired user and scroll to find them.

+Also, rather than having an actions column, the user will need to be selected in the table.
+This is because it wasn't possible to put working buttons in the table and it was quicker to put it outside.

+There's no button to remove a user, because the functionality for removing a user wasn't implemented, although the remove user button does appear in the window displayed when the view user button is clicked.

 ![updated_user_management_window](uploads/c2d4db65dfeeeef88412a63322abd321/updated_user_management_window.png)